Your Basket

 In fact, adding some lavender oil into a warm bath can be a great way to prepare your mind and body for sleep without infiltrating your bedroom space.

-We recommend sprinkling in around 5 to 8 drops of oil per bath and simply letting the aromas relax you.
+We recommend sprinkling in around 5 to 8 drops of lavender oil per bath and simply letting the aromas relax you.

 5) Massage